Carmelo Pace: The War Years and after

-Musical Works
+Musical works

-By the time he was 20, Pace had composed suites for piano, violin and violoncello, followed by numerous cantatas, orchestral and chamber music, sacred hymns, two ballets, band marches, concertos, and an oratorio.
+A prolific composer, Pace produced over 500 scores throughout his life, including operas, symphonies, concertos and ten numbered string quartets.
+By the time he was 20 he had composed suites for piano, violin and violoncello, followed by numerous cantatas, orchestral and chamber music, sacred hymns, two ballets, band marches, concertos, and an oratorio.
 His 1931 composition, Maltesina, a musical fantasy based largely on traditional Maltese folk tunes and għana, was premiered by the Highland Fusiliers' Band in Palace Square.
 It remains a popular choice among marching bands during Malta's village festa season.

 Among his most notable works are four operas, all of which are based on Maltese history, legend and folklore.
-Caterina Desguanez (1965), libretto by Ivo Muscat Azzopardi, tells the story of a Turkish slave who falls in love with his master's daughter.
+His first opera, Caterina Desguanez (1965), libretto by Ivo Muscat Azzopardi, tells the story of a Turkish slave who falls in love with his master's daughter.
 I Martiri (1967), libretto by Vincenzo Maria Pellegrini, features the uprising against the French occupiers in Napoleonic Malta.
 Angelica (1973), libretto also by Vincenzo Maria Pellegrini, is based on the Maltese legend of the Bride of Mosta.
 Ipogeana (1976), libretto by Pellegrini, is about Neolithic Malta during the age of the mysterious temple builders.

 In 1982 he composed the Stabat Mater for soprano, tenor, bass, mixed choir and orchestra.
 This was premiered by the St Monica Choir, under the direction of Sister Beniamina Portelli.
+The popular set of choral pieces L-Imnarja (1960) draws on Maltese folk melodies and rhythms.

+Orchestral works include the symphonic overture Simoisius (1929), the Symphonie Dramatique (1931) and the Symphony No. 2 (1966).
 Pace achieved international recognition when his symphonic poem Jubilamus was played by the Kyoto Symphonic Orchestra during Expo '70 in Japan.
 His works have also been played in the United States, Russia, England, Wales, France, Italy, Germany, Norway, Sweden, Poland, Egypt, India and Argentina.
+Charlene Farrugia has recorded the single movement Piano Sonata No. 2 (1975), and his Four Bagatelles (1979).

 Carmelo Pace's music is often melodious, but at times quite characteristic of the early 20th century music tendencies.
-In his more lyrical moments, his music shows some references to verisim as well as Ravelian harmonies.
+In his more lyrical moments, his music shows some references to versimo as well as Ravelian harmonies.
 Often of an intimate character, his more adventurous language is more abstract and atonal without necessarily being dodecaphonic.

 Honours and awards

 In 1955, 1956, 1957 and 1958, Pace took first place in Rediffusion's annual international contest for musical composition.
 He won a chamber music contest organized by the Performing Rights Society in London in 1962 and again in 1972.
 In 1975, he took both first and second place in a chamber music contest organized by the Manoel Theatre in Valletta.
 In 1964, he was created a Knight of the Sovereign, Military and Hospitaller Order of St. John of Jerusalem (the Order of Malta), and in 1992, President Vincent Tabone made him an Officer of the National Order of Merit.

+Pace is buried at the Santa Maria Addolorata Cemetery in Paola, the largest burial ground of Malta.